 From dissecting cadavers, getting involved in research, and working with varsity athletes - there are so many ways to get involved in the Kinesiology community and have fun at the same time!

 Kinesiology is such an interdisciplinary program.
 In the first two years, we get exposed to so many different subjects such as biomechanics, exercise physiology, neuroscience, and so much more.
 The freedom you then get in the upper years really gives you the opportunity to explore the subject areas you want to learn about in more detail.

 What I like best about my program is that I’m able to apply my learning from the classroom into my everyday life, and that I will be prepared for any health-related career I choose.

 Kimberly Lopez gives a voice to those who provide care within the long-term care sector using innovative research approaches to uncover racialized, gendered, and classed issues that structure care labour.

 Janette Smith is the Commissioner of Public Works at the Region of Peel.
 She began her leadership role in Public Works in January 2017 after a twenty-seven year career in Health Services.
 Within Health Services, Janette held a number of progressive leadership positions including: Commissioner of Health Services, Director of Long Term Care, and Director of Chronic Disease and Injury Prevention.

-I like the atmosphere that surrounds Public Health as well as the Applied Health Sciences faculty.
+I like the atmosphere that surrounds Public Health as well as the Faculty of Health.
 I have always had an enjoyable experience with my peers and professors!